 What Is An Engagement Session Or Engagement Shoot

-An engagement shoot is an hour-long on-location portrait session designed to celebrate your recent engagement.
+An engagement shoot is a hour-long on-location portrait session designed to celebrate your recent engagement.
 You can choose a meaningful location or one of the numerous Dayton or Cincinnati engagement photo locations shown below!
 Engagement photos are returned to you within two days for your use as centerpieces, save the date cards, guest books, social media announcements, and whatever else you can think of.
 Ready to get started?
-Contact me!
-Still unsure about how this session will work?
-Keep reading!
+Contact me to schedule your engagement photoshoot!

 Engagement Shoot Planning Tips To Get The Best Photos

 I am invested in you, your engagement session, and your wedding.
 Providing engagement session planning tips ensures I can exceed expectations with beautiful and candid engagement images.
 These are my professional suggestions to make your session enjoyable and as beautiful as possible.

 Clothing Choices: Coordinate outfits without matching one another.
 Wear colorful outfits that make you feel comfortable while avoiding too much white or black.
 Multiple outfits are ok but most locations don't have a place to change.

 Surroundings: Make sure you outfits compliment the location.
 Bright colors, for example, don’t blend well with fall foliage.

 Shoes: If you wear uncomfortable shoes, bring other shoes for walking between locations.

 Time Of Day: You will get the most pleasing images before 9:30am and after 6:30pm.

 Location: Choose a location that is meaningful to you or look below for suggestions.
 I am happy to answer questions and to make recommendations.

 Hair And Makeup: Having your hair and makeup professionally done prior to the session will ensure best results, although this is not always possible.